Researcher: Michele Moses

 Co-Principal Investigator: Ben Kirshner

-The International Youth Organizing study explores the role community organizing plays in youth civic engagement and development, with a particular emphasize on how each organization and its social-cultural features influence young people's engagement.
+The International Youth Organizing study explores the role community organizing plays in youth civic engagement and development, with a particular emphasis on how each organization and its social-cultural features influence young people's engagement.
 The research includes organizations in Ireland, South Africa, and the United States.
 Methods include extended ethnographic case studies and longitudinal surveys of young people's attitudes and experiences.
 The project is funded by Atlantic Philanthropies, the Hazen Foundation, and the Cricket Island Foundation.

 Co-Principal Investigator: Erin Furtak